William Grinfield

-Grinfield continued with the 3rd Guards until 1795 when he was given a command within the Southern Military District, also becoming colonel of the 86th Regiment of Foot.
-He went on to command the North-West Military District before in 1798 being promoted to lieutenant-general, and in 1801 receiving command of the Midland Military District.
-In the following year he was made Commander-in-Chief of the Forces in the Windward and Leeward Islands.
-In this role he attacked French and Dutch colonies at the beginning of the Napoleonic Wars in 1803, capturing Saint Lucia, Tobago, Demerara, Essequibo, and Berbice.
+Grinfield continued with the 3rd Foot Guards until 1795, when he was given a command within the Southern Military District, becoming colonel of the 86th Regiment of Foot.
+He went on to command the North-West Military District before in 1798 being promoted to lieutenant general, and in 1801 receiving command of the Midland Military District.
+In the following year Grinfield was made Commander-in-Chief of the Forces in the Windward and Leeward Islands.
+In this role he attacked French and Dutch colonies after the Napoleonic Wars began in 1803, capturing Saint Lucia, Tobago, Demerara, Essequibo and Berbice.
 Promoted to general on 1 October of the same year, he died of yellow fever at Barbados only eighteen days later, aged 58.

 Military career

 Early service

-Born in 1744 or 1745, William Grinfield joined the British Army in 1760, becoming an ensign in the 3rd Regiment of Foot Guards.
-He was promoted to lieutenant (regimental rank) and captain (army rank) in 1767, and then to captain and lieutenant-colonel respectively in 1776.
-He was promoted to colonel (army rank) in 1782.
-Still serving in the 3rd Foot Guards, Grinfield was promoted to major in 1786, becoming the junior of the two majors serving in the regiment.
-With the French Revolutionary Wars having begun in 1793, Grinfield was in command of the 1st Battalion of the 3rd Foot Guards when they joined the Flanders Campaign.
+Born in Wiltshire in about 1743, William Grinfield was the son of William Grinfield, or Greenfield, a politician who unsuccessfully stood to become member of parliament for Marlborough in 1737.
+His mother was a niece of the politician John Smith.
+Grinfield was educated at Westminster School and then joined the British Army in 1760, becoming an ensign in the 3rd Regiment of Foot Guards on 1 September.

-Grinfield was singled out for his "personal bravery and ability" while fighting at the siege of Valenciennes between May and July, and in early August was promoted to become lieutenant-colonel of his battalion.
-This made him a regimental lieutenant-colonel and an army-wide colonel.
-The promotion came about because the previous commanding officer of the battalion, Major-General Gustavus Guydickens, had been suspended awaiting a court martial for homosexual conduct.
-On 18 August Grinfield fought with his battalion at the Battle of Lincelles.
-Here he served as second-in-command to Major-General Gerard Lake, who commanded the Guards Brigade.
-Lake's 1,120 men defeated a French force of 5,000 in the battle.
-For his conduct during such, Grinfield was afterwards thanked by the Commander-in-Chief, the Duke of York.
+Grinfield was promoted to lieutenant (regimental rank) and captain (army rank) on 9 December 1767, and then to captain and lieutenant-colonel respectively on 3 February 1776.
+The American Revolutionary War having begun, in June 1777 Grinfield travelled out to America in command of a draft of guardsmen, returning to England in January the following year.
+He returned to the conflict in March 1781 when he joined the Composite Guards Regiment serving there.
+While his services in North America are not recorded in detail, Grinfield was present at the surrender after the Siege of Yorktown on 19 October, and as such military historian S. G. P. Ward suggests prior to this he fought at the Battle of Guilford Court House on 15 March.